Akanoa/advent_calendar/2019/day02/README.md

 - I know, now, how to implement a trait on enum, I use it to convert the opcode value as an enum variation using the `From` trait.
 - I learned how to split a string and convert its parts as integer

+## Part 2

+### Problem

+Same thing as part 1 but reversed, you know the final output and you need to find the 2 inputs.

+Inputs values are between [0; 99] inclusive.

+The goal of the puzzle is to determine which inputs gives the output `19690720`

+### Resolution

+Maybe there is a more elegant way, but I didn't find one.
+So brute force, I'll try each tuple of alternative.
+Until get `19690720` as output.

+### What I've learned

+- How to clone an array

+## Conclusion

+This puzzle pushed me to try various element of the Rust language, I a bit low about the part 2 because I didn't any clever way expect brute-force to solve it.

+## Puzzle mark
+Language skills: ⭐⭐☆☆☆

+Puzzle: ⭐⭐⭐☆☆

+Background story : ⭐⭐⭐⭐☆